-7. Compliance and Enforcement
+7 Compliance and Enforcement

-- 7.1 Pursuant to Sections 46N(10) and 46O(11) of the Act, a failure by an audiovisual media service provider to comply with the Code or Rules shall be a contravention for the purposes of Part 8B of the Act. - 7.2 An audiovisual media service provider shall ensure that they have systems and controls in place to demonstrate compliance with the obligations contained in this Code. - 7.3 Pursuant to Section 47(3) of the Act, media service providers providing an audiovisual ondemand media service are required to prepare and implement a code of practice for the handling of complaints relating to the failure of the media service provider to comply with a media service code or media service rules.
+- 7.1 Pursuant to Sections 46N(10) and 46O(11) of the Act, a failure by an audiovisual media service provider to comply with the Code or Rules shall be a contravention for the purposes of Part 8B of the Act. - 7.2 An audiovisual media service provider shall ensure that they have systems and controls in place to demonstrate compliance with the obligations contained in the Code and Rules. - 7.3 Pursuant to Section 47(3) of the Act, media service providers providing an audiovisual ondemand media service are required to prepare and implement a code of practice for the handling of complaints relating to the failure of the media service provider to comply with a media service code or media service rules.

-8. Complaints
+8 Complaints and Information